hmcts/api-cp-crime-caseadmin-dcs-fulfilment/README.md

 # API CP Crime CaseAdmin DCS Fulfilment

-The Common Platform Case Admin API provides teh capability to track the status of case administration requests sent to DCS system.
+The Common Platform Case Admin API provides the capability to track the status of case administration requests sent to Digital Case System (DCS).

 ## Documentation